 If so inclined - Make Vanilla Pudding from Scratch

-In a sauce pan mix everything together except the vanilla extract and butter.
-Cook over a medium low heat , whisking the ingredients together occasionally, usually about every minute give a good whisking.
+In a saucepan mix everything together except the vanilla extract and butter.
+Cook over medium-low heat, whisking the ingredients together occasionally, usually, about every minute.

 When the mixture begins to bubble and boil continue to cook for another minute, again whisking to keep the mixture from burning.